| | | Key Predictive Dynamix Modeling Algorithms

 degree that each rule's premise is true.
 Many rules may be true to

+degree 0, thus, have no effect on the outcome.
 Fuzzy logic is a fit for problems where there is

 a good understanding of the system's dynamics such that meaningful rules